FedCampus/FedKit_demo_paper/IEEEdraft0/outline.md

                 - FL Server setup
                 - Customization by Flower
 - Demonstration
+    - Demo app
-- Use Case: FedCampus
+    - FedCampus
         - Describe the app
         - How the app is deployed
             - (Figure of the setup)

 ## Not Mentioned